wyattS-95/WyattShabe/README.md

 ### Local LLM:
 This project is designed to train, fine-tune, and deploy large language models (LLMs) locally.
 The focus is on using technologies like **LoRA** (Low-Rank Adaptation) and **bitsandbytes** for model optimization.
-This project is in-progress since the fine-tuning and deployment process is resource-intensive
+This project is in-progress since the fine-tuning and deployment process is resource-intensive.

 Technologies used: Python, Hugging Face Transformers, LoRA, bitsandbytes, FastAPI, Docker, Hugging Face Hub